Sandra Susanibar-Adaniya, MD, MS

 Jae Park, MD

-Chief, Cellular Therapy Service, Associate Attending Physician, Memorial Sloan Kettering
+Chief, Cellular Therapy Service, Associate Attending Physician, Memorial Sloan Kettering Cancer Center, New York, NY

 Dr. Jae Park, MD is a hematologist-oncologist specializing in the care of patients with leukemia, dedicated towards providing best possible care to each patient.
 As an active translational investigator, he has spent time both in the laboratory and in clinics to bring new and innovative treatments to patients with leukemia.
 He is particularly interested in developing more-effective and personalized therapies for patients with acute and chronic lymphoid leukemia and lead investigator of a clinical trial using genetically modified T cells to treat patients with chronic lymphocytic leukemia (CLL).
 He is also a co-principal investigator on several other clinical trials in patients with acute lymphoblastic leukemia (ALL) and CLL.
 Dr. Park’s ultimate goal as a physician is to develop new and potentially curative therapies for patients with leukemia and to provide compassionate and individualized care to address each patient’s unique needs.